wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-medical-device-sales-representative-vancouver-tustmlzx2c.md

   Vancouver, WA.
 Nestled between Portland, Beaverton, and Gresham, Vancouver is a vibrant healthcare hub.
 Our client is on the hunt for a Medical Device Sales Representative who can seamlessly weave through the complex world of healthcare sales.
-This role is all about selling top-notch medical devices and equipment to hospitals, clinics, and healthcare providers.
+This role is all about selling topnotch medical devices and equipment to hospitals, clinics, and healthcare providers.
 So, if you're someone who knows your way around medical term...
 location: 'Vancouver, WA'